 Summer Economics Fellows Program

-Purpose: Sponsored by the American Economic Association and originally by a National Science Foundation grant, the fellowship allows the fellow to spend a summer in residence at a sponsoring research institution.
+Purpose: The Summer Economics Fellowship allows the fellow to spend a summer in residence at a sponsoring research institution.

-Overview: Sponsored by the American Economic Association and the National Science Foundation, summer economics fellowships are available to senior graduate students and junior faculty who have not been fellows in the past.
+Overview: Fellowships are available to senior graduate students and junior faculty who have not been fellows in the past.
 During their residency, fellows participate as members of the research community while engaged in a research project of their own choosing.
 Fellows will be mentored by experienced economists both on scientific issues, and career issues such as negotiating publications, the job market, and advancement strategies.
 Fellows are encouraged to present a research seminar at the sponsoring agency during their fellowship.
 Fellows are typically either junior faculty, postdocs or graduate students at the dissertation stage.
 Fellows are to be chosen by the program with the agreement of the sponsoring institution in line with the goal of advancing the participation of women and underrepresented minorities in the economics profession, the fit of a candidate with the activities of the research group at the sponsoring institution, and the value of the proposed research to advancing the sponsoring institution's own goals.

 Application: Applicants are asked to apply directly to the Summer Economics Fellows Program, but are welcome to indicate a preference for a particular sponsor.
-The application portal is open here.
+The application portal is now open!
 In addition to completing the applicant information form, applicants will be asked to upload their CV and a one page description of their proposed research (both as PDFs).
 A cover letter is not necessary, but applicants may include any information they would like the program to consider in a comment box.
 Graduate students are asked to indicate from which faculty member the program can expect a letter of recommendation.
 Junior faculty are encouraged to include such a letter from a senior faculty member.
-Please have recommenders upload letters to the application portal.
-The recommenders will receive an automatic email after you enter their information in the application portal.
+Recommendation letters will be requested within the application portal.